 “Ask yourself, “Do I really want to spend this money right now, or do I want to be rich?”
 You can also remind yourself that you are in the process of creating wealth, so whatever restriction you’re feeling in this moment is temporary.” – Kieron Sweeney

-Sweeney provides a wealth building system for you and me to follow.
-Throughout the “Life’s Golden Buckets” book, he provides examples from his own life and from the lives of others who have applied the system.
+Sweeney provides a wealth-building system for you and me to follow.
+Throughout the “Life’s Golden Buckets” book, he gives examples from his own life and the lives of others who have applied the system.

 Steer Your Own Ship

 Sweeney talks about the vast importance of entrepreneurship.
 And he’s right to do that.
-As an entrepreneur, there are opportunities available to you that you can’t access when you’re only an employee.
+As an entrepreneur, you have opportunities available that you can’t access when you’re only an employee.
 For example, you could have quite the savings on income tax.

-Even if you’re interested in being an entrepreneur, Sweeney’s advice is to keep your job.
-At least for now.
+Even if you’re interested in being an entrepreneur, Sweeney advises keeping your job, at least for now.

 “Your goal is financial freedom, and there’s nothing freeing about cutting off your dependable source of income before you have a new one securely in place.” – Kieron Sweeney

-Yep.
 I’m living proof of that.
-I quit my job 5 years ago without having any other income in place, and that made for quite the stressful time.
-Thankfully, I went on to being self-employed, but it was a painful transition period.
-I ended up using all of my savings until I was able to set up a new source of income.
+I quit my job five years ago without having any other income in place, which made for quite a stressful time.
+Thankfully, I became self-employed, but it was a painful transition period.
+I used all my savings until I could set up a new source of income.

 “I always coach my clients to follow their passions and interests.
 It only stands to reason that you will excel at what you most love to do.” – Kieron Sweeney

-Building a business is tough enough without it being something that you don’t enjoy.
+Building a business is challenging enough without it being something you don’t enjoy.

-Sweeney gives some examples of income-producing opportunities, and he also recommends only buying used, not new, whenever you’re buying cars and boats.
+Sweeney gives examples of income-producing opportunities and recommends only buying used, not new, whenever you’re buying cars and boats.

-“Even if you’re not in the financial position to start a side business or buy an income-producing asset now, take time to learn about some options and begin planning for the future day when you’ll have those resources.
+“Even if you’re not in the financial position to start a side business or buy an income-producing asset now, … learn about some options and begin planning for (when) when you’ll have those resources.
 It requires a bit more work than simple investing, but it’s the best way to speed up the process of growing your assets.
 Also, … there are many good affiliate marketing opportunities.
 You can set yourself up as an affiliate with many established companies and earn commissions.” – Kieron Sweeney

 I’ve seen that there are a lot more affiliate marketing opportunities than I realized.
 You’d be surprised how many companies offer affiliate programs.
-Those companies include many that you would recognize such as Wal Mart, Best Buy, and Amazon.
+Those companies include many you would recognize, such as Wal-Mart, Best Buy, and Amazon.